-In reliance on these reviews and discussions, the Audit Committee recommended to the board of directors that the audited financial statements of Piedmont be included in its Annual Report on Form 10-K for the year ended December 31, 2007 for filing with the Securities and Exchange Commission.
-The board of directors subsequently accepted the Audit Committee's recommendation and approved the Annual Report on Form 10-K for the year ended December 31, 2007 for filing with the Securities and Exchange Commission.
+In reliance on these reviews and discussions, the Audit Committee approved the audited financial statements of Piedmont be included in its Annual Report on Form 10-K for the year ended December 31, 2008 for filing with the Securities and Exchange Commission.
+The board of directors approved the Annual Report on Form 10-K for the year ended December 31, 2008 for filing with the Securities and Exchange Commission.